What is Complex Post-Traumatic Stress Disorder (C-PTSD)?

 While C-PTSD is not explicitly listed in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5-TR), it is recognized in the International Classification of Diseases, 11th Revision (ICD-11).
 The ICD-11 outlines the following criteria for a mental health professional to diagnose C-PTSD:

-Core Symptoms of PTSD: All criteria for ICD-11 PTSD must be met (e.g., re-experiencing intrusive memories, avoiding reminders of the trauma, and heightened arousal)
+All criteria for ICD-11 PTSD must be met (e.g., re-experiencing intrusive memories, avoiding reminders of the trauma, and heightened arousal).

-Negative Self-Concept: Deep feelings of guilt, shame, or worthlessness, often linked to the trauma.
+Deep seated feelings of guilt, shame, or worthlessness, often linked to the trauma.

 Controversy